meltano/meltano/docs/src/handbook/engineering/README.md

 Every open issue _with a sprint milestone_ should have a `flow` label:

-- `flow::Triage` : On our mind for this milestone, but likely to be moved to a subsequent week.
-If there's room in the week in question, can be moved to `flow::To Do`
-- `flow::To Do`: Something we intend to do during the week in question
+- `flow::Triage` : We are considering removing this label.
+- `flow::To Do`: The issue is refined, assigned, and ready to be worked on
 - `flow::Doing`: Currently being worked on
 - `flow::Blocked`: Blocked by some other issue
 - `flow::Review`: Currently in review

+These labels do not indicate urgency and should only be used to indicate the work status.

 #### Urgency Labels